 Professor

 HORI, Masahiro

+APPP

 Ph.D.
 (Economics), University of California, Berkeley.
 Former research economist of Cabinet, other ministries, and international organizations.
 Professor Hori's empirical research evaluates policies of Asian economies.
 He teaches Economics of the Public Sector, Economic Analysis of the Tax System, and Economic Analysis of Social Security Systems at APPP.

-Learn to think for yourself and to express your

-Message to students
+Message to students thoughts.

-Professor

-thoughts.